secarrel/Bird_Count/TESTING.md

 - #### Community Observations: search and sort by username shows anonymous users in position of their actual username When a user is set to anonymous, their username isn't displayed in the community observations, as intended.
 When a user sorts by  usernames or searches an anonymous user's name, their observations will be displayed (still as anonymous).
 This is a give away of the identity of the user so makes the anonymity feature less effective.
 	I couldn't find solution to this in the time I had so decided to remove the option to sort and search by username as this isn't an essential functionality.
 I think having this implemented and not working properly is more impactful on UX than to remove the functionality and continue looking for solutions.

+- #### Sorting by date

+	Just before submission I found a bug in the community observations table.
+This is related to the sort functionality.
+When sorting by date, it sorts based on day of the month, regardless of month and year.
+This will be a priority, but I unfortunatley won't have time to fix this bug before submission.

+- #### Adding a time to an observation

+	It is possible for the user to avoid putting a numeric time in the time field.
+It is difficult to do this, but is possible.
+I again discovered this bug before submission so do not have time to fix it.
+It will be second priority to fix (after the date sort fix above) when I am able to continue work on the project again.

+There are no other bugs that I am aware of.